jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

 <hr>

+__This will give you all the files you need to get started with this project.__
 ### __The JavaScript__

 Now we can finally make our way over to the `scripts.js` file which should reside in your `js` folder.
 Here we can start making our GitHub API requests.